 Who controls customer data derived from the installation?

 Go Solar Group keeps all information confidential.
-If you request that we no longer contact you or that we contact you in a specific way we will honor that request as well.
+If someone requests we no longer reach out to them or that we contact them in a specific way, we will honor that request.

 How Go Solar Group Handles Solar Damages

-Although it does not happen often accidents to happen.
-In an event where your solar installer has caused damage, you will want to make sure they will cover it.
+Although it does not happen often, accidents happen.
+In an event where the solar installer has caused damage, make sure they will cover it.

-If there are structural damages other than to the roof resulting from the installation, who is responsible?
+If there are structural damages other than to the roof resulting from the installation, who’s responsible?

-Most solar installers should cover all damages that are made from their installation.
-If you are using a solar company that has contracted an installer make sure they both have insurance.
-Go Solar Group installs and maintains all of their customer’s systems.
-We also have a million-dollar insurance policy.
+Most solar installers should cover all damages made from their installation.
+If the solar company has contracted an installer, make sure they both have insurance.

-If there are consequential damages, such as ceiling damage, from the installation, who is responsible?
+If there are consequential damages, such as ceiling damage, from the installation, who’s responsible?

-If there are injuries to the crew or the public during installation, who is responsible?
+If there are injuries to the crew or the public during installation, who’s responsible?

 Again the installers insurance should cover installation related injuries.
 If it isn’t clear that the injuries are related to the install these costs may need to be covered by someone else.

-If there is a catastrophic event, who pays for the loss?
+If there’s a catastrophic event, who pays for the loss?

-A bit of a broad question.
 Catastrophic could cover a wide range of possibilities.
-Your homeowner’s insurance should cover your system if your product warranties don’t.
+Homeowners insurance should cover the system if the product warranties do not.